MONTANA COWBOY HALL OF FAME Living INDUCTION

 After his enlistment was up, Wayne returned to Sheridan and worked construction for a few years before taking a job as a herdsman for a purebred Hereford ranch at Story, Wyoming.
 Soon thereafter, he leased a small ranch on his own.
 Later he was offered a job at a large ranch in Decker, Montana and went on to be foreman there.

 In 1958, Wayne was offered a job in Gillette, Wyoming with WJ Brown and Son (LO Cattle Company) and stayed with them for over 20 years as their foreman.
 In 1960, the Gillette ranch was sold, and the entire operation moved to Sand Springs, Montana, where it remains in the Brown family.
 The ranch expanded greatly in the first five years with the acquisition of deeded and leased ground.
 At one point, while Wayne was foreman, the ranch was running over 12,000 head of cattle on 300,000 acres.
-He had 125 water wells to maintain and calved over 500 head of two-year old heifers every spring, which included doing his own cesareans.
-Given the chance to run some of his own cows, Wayne built up his own herd to about 300 head and experience first-hand the market crash in the early 70s, as did many others.
+He had 125 water wells to maintain and calved over 500 head of two-year-old heifers every spring, which included doing his own cesareans.
+Given the chance to run some of his own cows, Wayne built up his own herd to about 300 head and experienced first-hand the market crash in the early 70s, as did many others.

 While at Sand Springs, he served as a 4-H leader for 17 years where he was instrumental in the building of several barns at the Garfield County Fairgrounds.
 Wayne served as the state director for the Montana High School Rodeo Association 1971-1972.